MarkPearlCoZa/Blog_General/_posts/2016-07-18-Taking-The-Longer-Route.md

 For instance, off the top of my head things I have learnt about that I didn't know about before I tried something new included:
 - Pair Programming
 - Mob Programming
 - Code Retreats
 - Distributed Version Control
 - Vim

 And so the list could go on...

-Next time you have the opportunity to "try" different things, try it - even if the value is not obviously clear - this is often called the unkown unkowns.
+Next time you have the opportunity to "try" different things, try it - even if the value is not obviously clear - this is often called the unkown unkown opportunities.
 You never know, you may learn something you never realized was useful until you learnt it - and often that leads to the biggest breakthroughs!